bazzi24/Crawl_Data_From_Cafef/README.md

 python stock_scraper.ipynb
 ```

-3. The result will be saved in stock_data.csv.
+3. The result will be saved in vcb_data.csv.